VilmaTuresson/gallery-ture/README.md

 ## Deployment

-This site was deployed with github pages.
+This site was deployed via github pages.
 The exection was as follows

 - Navigate to the setings, trough the repository
 - Click the link under github pages